Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Can Tavily alternatives handle JavaScript rendering?

 Yes.
 Firecrawl includes automatic JavaScript rendering at no extra cost.
 Brave Search API handles dynamic content in its index.
-LLMLayer’s scraper includes JavaScript rendering.
-Tavily charges 5× credits for JavaScript rendering, making alternatives more cost-effective for JS-heavy sites.
+LLMLayer's scraper includes JavaScript rendering.
+Tavily offers JavaScript rendering with additional credit costs.

 Which alternative is best for RAG applications?